Ruddle/Fomos/README.md

 pub extern "C" fn _start(ctx: &mut Context) -> i32
 ```

-App do not need a standard library, any OS functionality is given to the app through the _Context_.
+Apps do not need a standard library, any OS functionality is given to the app through the _Context_.

 the _Context_ is mostly a pointer to a bag of